-- Connect the flexible oil supply hose to the isolating valve and tighten sufficently to form a good seal.
-Where a double pipe system is being used connect the oil return flexible hose to return pipe fitting. - With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
-Push the burner firmly forward to compress the gasket and tighten the two locking screws.
+1. Connect the flexible oil supply hose to the isolating valve and tighten sufficiently to form a good seal.
+Where a double pipe system is being used connect the oil return flexible hose to return pipe fitting.

+2. With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
+Push the burner firmly forward to compress the gasket and tighten the two locking screws, using a 5mm Allen key.

-Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.
+Note: It is important that a good seal is made between the burner and the boiler to prevent re-emission of the flue gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.

-On the RS balanced flue model feed the electrical lead back through the hole in the burner surround housing (in the reverse order to that described in 11.2) and fit the grommet into the hole ensuring a seal is made.
+3. On the RS balanced flue model feed the electrical lead back through the hole in the burner surround housing (in the reverse order to that described in 11.2) and fit the grommet into the hole ensuring a seal is made.

-- 4. Reconnect the electrical lead plug into the control box. - 5.
-Turn on the oil supply at the service cock. - 6.
-Recommission the burner as described in Section 12.
+4. Reconnect the electrical lead plug into the control box.

+5. Turn on the oil supply at the service cock.

+6. Recommission the burner as described in Section 12.